Abathargh/avr_io/README.md

 Every module tied to an MCU defines an enum type that describes each interrupt implemented by the MCU and maps it to the C name expected by avr-gcc.
 In order to map the interrupt to the avr-gcc handle, you can use the ```isr``` macro defined in ```avr_io/interrupt```.

-The following example defines an ISR that handles the CompareA interrupt for Timer0 in an ATMega644.
-Notice the way in which the vectorDecl template must be used:
+The following example defines an ISR that handles the CompareA interrupt for Timer0 in an ATMega644:

 ```nim
 import avr_io/interrupt